hoangduytran/blender-manual/manual/render/introduction.rst

 Rendering is the process of turning a 3D scene into a 2D image.
 Blender includes three render engines with different strengths:

-- :doc:`Eevee </render/eevee/index>` is a physically based realtime renderer.
+- :doc:`EEVEE </render/eevee/index>` is a physically based realtime renderer.
 - :doc:`Cycles </render/cycles/index>` is a physically based path tracer.
 - :doc:`Workbench </render/workbench/index>` is designed for layout, modeling and previews.